-“The Leopold Conservation Award is an excellent way to highlight the positive impacts agriculture has for the environment, society and our economy; while teaching others about the importance of natural resource stewardship,” said Mike Hogue, Colorado Cattlemen’s Association President.
+“The Leopold Conservation Award not only highlights the positive influences agriculture has on the environment, our communities, and our economy, but also teaches others about the heritage of natural resource stewardship on working landscapes,” said Steve Wooten, 2018 Leopold Conservation Award recipient and Colorado Cattlemen’s Association president.

-The Leopold Conservation Award Program in Colorado is made possible thanks to the generous support of Tri-State Generation and Transmission Assoc., The Stanko Ranch, The Gates Family Foundation, USDA’s Natural Resources Conservation Service of Colorado, American AgCredit, The Bird Conservancy of the Rockies, and The Nature Conservancy.
+The Leopold Conservation Award Program in Colorado is made possible thanks to the generous partnership and support of Colorado Cattlemen’s Association, Colorado Cattlemen’s Agricultural Land Trust, Tri-State Generation and Transmission Assoc., USDA-Natural Resources Conservation Service, The Gates Family Foundation, The Stanko Ranch, American AgCredit, McDonald’s, The Bird Conservancy of the Rockies, and The Nature Conservancy.

 SAND COUNTY FOUNDATION

 Sand County Foundation inspires and enables a growing number of private landowners to ethically manage natural resources in their care, so future generations have clean and abundant water, healthy soil to support agriculture and forestry, plentiful habitat for wildlife and opportunities for outdoor recreation. www.sandcountyfoundation.org